CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

        Room's' “Localization Workflows”
 6. Log in to the _GlobalLink Management Dashboard_ and cancel the workflow
 7. Go back to the _Workflow App_
-    1. After a while, the workflow appears in Rick's "Open" workflows
+    1. After a while, the workflow should appear in Rick's "Open" workflows
     2. When accepting the task, Rick can only choose to abort and rollback the previous changes and accept the cancelation
     3. Choose "Abort and rollback changes"
-8. Open the "Closed" area and double-click the cancelled workflow
+8. Open the "Closed" area and double-click the canceled workflow
     2. Field “Status” should display “Canceled”
     3. The icon should mark the workflow as canceled (little “x” on the bottom right)